SEKE-Adversary/CARROT/README.md

 > ..
 ```

-3. Go back to step 1 to update the adversarial example set upon the training set.
+3. Go back to step 1 to iteratively update the adversarial example set upon the current training set.

 ## Citation